Skip to content

 Testing your Wausau home

-The regional Radon Information Center serves Marathon County, and statewide 17 Radon Information Centers offer kits for about $15 including lab analysis.
+The regional Radon Information Center serves Marathon County, and statewide 17 Radon Information Centers offer low-cost test kits including lab analysis.
+Kit prices change, so check that page for current details.
 A short-term charcoal test takes just a few days and suits a home sale, while a long-term test gives a better year-round average.
 Winter is peak testing season in Wisconsin, since closed-up homes let radon build.
 If a short-term test comes back at or above 4.0 pCi/L, the EPA recommends confirming with a follow-up test.
 A private-well home can run a water radon test alongside the air test.
 The full rundown is on the radon testing page.

 Mitigation and cost